pomerium/pomerium/docs/docs/troubleshooting.md

 ::::
 :::::

-Edit the upstream service configuration to use the local key to to verify tokens.
+Edit the upstream service configuration to use the local key to verify tokens.

 ### Kubernetes Ingress Controller